emc-mongoose/mongoose/doc/interfaces/input/scenarios/README.md

 ## 2. DSL

-Generally, to define a scenario an user should:
+Generally, to define a scenario a user should:
 1. Define at least one load step in the script
 2. Invoke the defined steps using method ```run``` either ```start```